 Extreme fatigue can set in only a few weeks after you become pregnant.
 Let your body get the rest it needs if you’re newly pregnant.

-Dr. Wallace advises:
+Dr. Gordon advises:

 “Do sleep for two.
 Sleep helps boost the growth hormones a mother’s uterus, her baby, and its placenta all need.
 And getting plenty of rest is especially critical in the first trimester.
 As your body grows and changes, it becomes more difficult to find comfortable positions for prolonged rest and sleep.”